-Table Rock is one of 16 SC State Parks built by the Civilian Conservation Corps (CCC) and its presence is very evident throughout the park.
+Table Rock State Park is one of 16 SC State Parks built by the Civilian Conservation Corps (CCC) and its presence is very evident throughout the park.
 I’ve always been interested in the history of the CCC and enjoy seeing their handiwork in so many of the state parks I visit, particularly the way the style always blends so seamlessly with the native surroundings and that only local material is used in all aspects of construction.

 The gorgeous Table Rock Lodge is a prime example of this kind of architecture.
 From the information sign:

-Young men determined to escape economic hardship built this lodge from 1937-1940.
+A CCC Classic: Young men determined to escape economic hardship built this lodge from 1937-1940.
 They were enrolees in the Civilian Conservation Corps (CCC), one of President Franklin Roosevelt’s programs to battle the Great Depression.

 The CCC provided men the immediate assistance of food, training and much-needed income.
 It also offered long-term dividends: CCC constructed parks, roads and bridges, created infrastructure and recreational opportunities that still benefit our country.

 Like most CCC buildings the Table Rock Lodge features local rock and timber.
 Not only were these materials inexpensive and locally accessible, they also contribute to a style that complements natural surroundings.
 This lodge, fully restored in 2008, has been listed on the National Register of Historic Places.

 When you can tear yourself away from the commanding view of Table Rock, the lodge interior features a 72-seat dining room and catering kitchen on the lower level.